Z4nR/Z4nR/README.md

 - 🌱 I’m currently learning **MERN Stack, Laravel, Kotlin**

-- 👯 I’m looking to collaborate on [OpenAPI Studio](https://github.com/OpenAPI-Studio)
+- 👯 I’m looking to for jobs

 - 👨‍💻 All of my projects are available at *Coming Soon